Guru-1205/AutoDocMailer/README.md

 7. **Use the App Password**:
    - In your `.env` file for **AutoDocMailer**, set the `SENDER_MAIL_APP_PASSWORD` to this app password.

+Refer this video for furthur doubts - https://youtu.be/nOkpTwPvDTg?si=lNL0noZNaSgI7CHG
 ---